isorna/dropcommander-translations-dfc-es/dzc/scenarios/game-scenarios.md

   * Each Objective scores 1 Victory Point to the player holding it at the end of the game.
   * If a squad carrying an Objective ends its activation with at least 1 unit within 1" of their friendly board edge, remove them from the game and place them In Readiness.
 The Objective is removed and instead scores 2 Victory Points for that player at the end of the game.
   * This scenario works best with plenty of scenery.
-  * It’s recommended that every Objective be placed within a Garrison, although it can be played in a more open environment with a few forests or sparse bunkers to protect the Objectives.
+  * It's recommended that every Objective be placed within a Garrison, although it can be played in a more open environment with a few forests or sparse bunkers to protect the Objectives.

 ### Variant: "Primary Target"